cometbft/cometbft/docs/core/configuration.md

   on the new height (this gives us a chance to receive some more precommits, even though we already have +2/3)

-### The effect of `timeout_propose` on the proposer selection process
+### The adverse effect of using inconsistent `timeout_commit` in a network

 Here's an interesting question.
-What if the particular validator sets a very small `timeout_propose`?
+What happens if a particular validator sets a very small `timeout_commit`, as compared to the rest of the network?

 Imagine there are only two validators in your network: Alice and Bob.
-Bob sets `timeout_propose` to 1s.
+Bob sets `timeout_commit` to 1s.
 Alice uses the default value of 3s.
 Bob will create blocks ~ every second, Alice - every 3 seconds (given `create_empty_blocks` is `true`).
 Let's say they both have an equal voting power.
 Given the proposer selection algorithm is a weighted round-robin, you may expect Alice and Bob to